Photo provided by Prof Mike Young.

 James (Jim) Carvel McColl was appointed as the Director of Agriculture and Fisheries from 1 July 1976 following the retirement of Marshall Irving in February 1975.

 McColl was the first Director of Agriculture to be appointed from outside of the public service since 1905 and had a very strong commercial background.
-He retired from the Director of Agriculture and Fisheries position in September 1985.
+In September 1985 he resigned from his position as Director General of the Department of Agriculture.

 Jim McColl grew up in the Melbourne suburb of Essendon, and studied for his Bachelor of Agricultural Science degree at the University of Melbourne on a cadetship awarded by the Victorian Department of Agriculture, graduating in 1956.
 From this foundation he built a long, varied and outstanding career in the service of Australian agriculture.